mauritsvanrees/buildout.recipe.pip/docs/buildout-for-pip-users.rst

 Buildout will install the ``buildout.recipe.pip`` Python package.
 This recipe creates a virtualenv in the directory ``parts/packages``.
-The ``packages`` name comes from the part or section name that is within sqaure brackets.
+The ``packages`` name comes from the part or section name that is within square brackets.
 Then it uses the ``pip`` from the new virtualenv to install the ``requests`` package.

 You may be frowning now.